What do you get when you cross a professional writer with a passion for dating and relationships? This!

 Once I came to terms with the fact that I might never see or hear from him ever again (which I was disappointed but not devastated by), I was faced with a new dilemma: How the hell am I supposed to get back out there when, apparently, dating someone for two months and having everything going for you as a couple means absolutely nothing – not even a friendship or, at the very least, a goodbye?
 How am I ever going to feel happy and safe in a relationship when the guy could shock me to my core at any minute?
 Fear and pessimism was NOT the vibe I wanted to bring to the table.

 I went online searching for answers.
 One click led to another click led to another click and I found myself at a website called Dating with Dignity.
 A warm and friendly woman named Marni Battista was offering a FREE three-part video series, which included some of her best dating advice.
 It wasn’t long before Marni had my email address and, over three days, I received the three 35min videos.
 I’ll be honest and say, at first, I was skeptical.
 What could she possibly tell me that I didn’t already know?
 I was 35 and experienced.
 I’d read countless books and articles.
 I believed in having a good therapist.
-And I was somewhat of an ‘expert’ myself, having written an (albeit humorous) advice book on dating and relationships, inspired by lessons I’d learned over the years.
+And I was somewhat of an ‘expert’ myself, having written a humorous advice book on dating and relationships, inspired by lessons I’d learned over the years.
 Let’s just say I felt as though I knew my stuff.
 But there’s nothing I love more than being pleasantly surprised…

 The three free Dating with Dignity videos were jam-packed with great tips, but here are the top two revelations that I, personally, took away:

 1. Stay true to what you want, and if the relationship isn’t progressing, move on.